PostHog/posthog.com/contents/service-message.md

 <details>
   <summary> How long will this take? </summary>
-We started the maintenance work at 08:00 CET on 1 Feb 2023 and expect it to take no more than two hours.
+We started the maintenance work at 08:00 CET (23:00 PST / 02:00 EST / 07:00 GMT) on 1 Feb 2023 and expect it to take no more than two hours.
 Once the work is complete we will remove the in-app banner and service will return to normal.
 </details>

 <div className="centered py-5">